-Copyright and monitoring issues are, however, not the only motivation for CBCR and very promising applications are currently emerging such as database purge, cross-modal divergence detection or content-based web links creation.
+Copyright and monitoring issues are however not the only motivation for CBCR and very promising applications are

+(3) Carl Frélicot is with the University of La Rochelle, 17042 La Rochelle, France, carl.frelicot@univ-lr.fr, 05 46 45 82 34 currently emerging such as database purge, cross-modal divergence detection or content-based web links creation.
 Automatic annotating is also a major prospect: all the versions of a given document correspond indeed to several utilization contexts and the links between them are highly informative.
-This could be easily used for semantic descriptions as illustrated by the two following television scenarios.
+This could be easily used for semantic descriptions as illustrated by the two following television scenarios:

-- A video which is broadcast the same day on several foreign channels refers to an international event. - A video already having a lot of copies distributed among a large period, refers to a major historical event.
+- A video which is broadcast the same day on several foreign channels refers to an international event. - A video already having a lot of copies in the database distributed among a large period, refers to a major historical event.

-More generally, a CBCR system is able to generate a lot of contextual links (frequency, persistence, geographic dispersion, etc.) that could be exploited by data mining methods.
+More generally, a CBCR system is able to generate a lot of contextual links (utilization frequency, broadcast persistence, geographic dispersion, etc.) that could be exploited by data mining methods.

-Section I-A details the CBCR issue and gives basic definitions, while previous work related to CBCR are discussed in Section I-B. In the rest of the paper, we describe a complete CBCR framework based on local features and applied to television monitoring (Section II).
+Section I-A details the CBCR issue and gives basic definitions while previous work related to CBCR are discussed in section I-B. In the rest of the paper, we describe a complete CBCR framework based on local features and applied to television monitoring (section II).
 The main originality of this work is a new approximate similarity search technique that takes into account the special nature of a copy.
-The corresponding search algorithm in a multidimensional indexing structure is described and appears to be partially sublinear in database size.
+The corresponding search algorithm in a multidimensional indexing structure is described and appear to be partially sublinear in database size.
 The other key point of our work is the study of the interactions between the retrieval and the computational performances.
-Intensive experiments on large and realistic databases are reported in Section III.
+Intensive experiments on large and realistic databases are reported in section III.
 They show how the different stages of our framework enable to fullfill both the high discrimination and speed requirements of CBCR.